AdobeDocs/journey-optimizer-b2b.en/help/user/journeys/journey-overview.md

 To help you build a journey without running into errors, the following guard rails are in place:

-* _Deleting Split path nodes_: You cannot delete a node without deleting all subsequent nodes in each path.
+* _Deleting a Split path node_: You cannot delete a node without deleting all subsequent nodes in each path.
-* _Deleting Merge node_: A merge node can be deleted only when there is one path connected to it.
+* _Deleting a Merge node_: A merge node can be deleted only when there is one path connected to it.
 To delete a merge node, leave only one path selected.
 * _Switching between account and people_: You cannot change the selection from accounts to people without deleting all subsequent nodes in each path.

 ### Add a node